Brotherhood presidency bid turns up heat in Egypt race

 Though it has swept up seats in parliament, analysts say the Brotherhood remains wary of the military and memories of crackdowns under Mubarak and his predecessors are still fresh.

 If Shater secures the presidency, the make-up of the cabinet will be in the Brotherhood’s hands.
-But the race will not be plain sailing for Shater, even with the Brotherhood behind him.
+But the race won’t be plain sailing for Shater, even with the Brotherhood behind him.

 The Islamist vote is already split among three main Islamist candidates.
 And two have built a popular support base.